Employed or Self-Employed?

 - Can you be moved from task to task or workplace to workplace?

 - Are you paid by the hour, week or month?

 - Can you get overtime pay or bonus payment?

-If all answers to the below questions are “Yes”, you certainly work on the basis of a contract for service, so you are self-employed:
+If all your answers to the below questions are positive, you certainly are self-employed, which means that you work on the basis of a contract for service.

 - Can you hire someone on your own expense to help you?

 - Do you have to correct shortcomings and defects on your own?